Ziwei Doushu - Polestar Fate Assessment

 Experience the Wisdom of Ziwei Doushu - Fate Calculation

 Chinese wisdom-sciences incorporate a variety of systems for analyzing patterns of the human experience in space-time - Ziwei Doushu - Fate Calculation is one such system of reflecting on external symbols and patterns to awaken internal insight and wisdom.
-The goal is to illuminate internally so that we can act with more confidence and power in the world.
+The goal is to illuminate internally so that we can act with more confidence, clarity, and power in the world.

 As humans we are subject to many cyclical changes and forces in the world around us.
 The sagely scientists of the past organized their observations of weather, human nature and the night sky into a workable system that can be applied to the analysis of an individual's patterns of fate and freedom, also known as 'destiny'.